Hibiscus sabdariffa L.

 Bloom Time: Summer

-Hibiscus sabdariffa is an annual or perennial herb or woody-based subshrub, growing up to 8 feet (2.4 m) tall.
+Hibiscus sabdariffa is an annual or perennial herb or woody-based subshrub that grows up to 8 feet (2.4 m) tall.
 Leaves are deeply 3- to 5-lobed, up to 6 inches (15 cm) long, and arranged alternately on the stems.
-The flowers are up to 4 inches (10 cm) in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout, fleshy calyx at the base, up to 0.8 inches (2 cm) wide, enlarging up to 1.4 inches (3.5 cm), fleshy and bright red as the fruit matures.
+Flowers are up to 4 inches (10 cm) in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout, fleshy calyx at the base, up to 0.8 inches (2 cm) wide, enlarging up to 1.4 inches (3.5 cm), fleshy and bright red as the fruit matures.
 They take about six months to mature.

 How to Grow and Care